forwardemail/forwardemail.net/app/views/docs/email-startup-graveyard-why-80-percent-email-companies-fail/index.md

 **Key Pattern**: These companies succeed because they **enhance existing email workflows** rather than trying to replace email entirely.
 They build tools that work **with** email infrastructure, not against it.

 > \[!TIP]
-> **Don't see a provider you know of mentioned here?** (e.g. Posteo, Mailbox.org, Migadu, etc.) Refer to our [comprehensive email service comparison page](https://forwardemail.net/en/blog/best-email-service).
+> **Don't see a provider you know of mentioned here?** (e.g. Posteo, Mailbox.org, Migadu, etc.) Refer to our [comprehensive email service comparison page](https://forwardemail.net/en/blog/best-email-service) for more insight.